How To Carve A Turkey

 - Consider using a pair of food-safe gloves to protect your hands and keep them clean.

-- Save the turkey carcass for broths or soups like Italian Wedding Soup!
+- Save the turkey carcass for turkey stock or soups like Italian Wedding Soup!
 If you're short on time, pop it into the freezer to use later.

 A sharp carving knife or chef's knife is the most ideal knife for carving a turkey.
 The best size for a knife is between 8-10 inches.
 Using an electric knife in the tougher areas is also a great option!